-In the above experiment, we select all test text keywords, and the percentage of KWC is increasing gradually from 0%-1%.
-Growth rate is very obvious between 0%-0.16%, but is very gentle above 0.16%.
+In the above experiment, we selected all of the test text keywords, and the percentage of KWC increased gradually from 0% to 1%.
+The growth rate is very obvious between 0% and 0.16%, but is very gentle above 0.16%.
 The same is the result of on Reuters-21578 data set and 20 Newsgroups Data set.
-So we choose part of KWC instead of all.
-This makes our classifier accuracy was reduced by 6%, but the time saving of 90%.
-In our experiments, the time of using all keywords is between 100 seconds and 200 seconds , but the time of using 0.16% of keywords is most 20 seconds.
+Therefore, we chose part of KWC instead of all.
+This reduced our classifier accuracy by 6%, but it saved 90% of the required time.
+In our experiments, the time of using all keywords is between 100 seconds and 200 seconds , but the time of using 0.16% of the keywords is most 20 seconds.
 If only care about the precision of classification, application system can constantly improve the proportion of KWC.
-Taking into account the overall performance, we select the part of keywords to classification.
+Taking overall performance into account, we selected just a proportion of keywords for classification.

 2.5 Text Parameter Discussion of Method

-In the section 2.3, We propose a new approach for text classification.
-The second phase is testing phase.
-The objective of this phase is to get the key words of every unlabeled text, and classify the text.
-We get some test text from dataset BBC, it is listed for five texts in the top 20 keywords: First of all, we can clearly see the number of text key words is not an order of magnitude with KWC.
-In above testing text, the maximum of keywords is 148 , the minimum of KWC is 10217.
-So according to our principle of classification, We speculate that the more number of text keywords, the more easy to classify the text.
+In section 2.3, we propose a new approach for text classification.
+The second phase is the testing phase.
+The objective of this phase is to get the key words for every unlabeled text and classify the text.
+We got some test texts from the BBC dataset.
+It is listed for five texts in the top 20 keywords.
+First of all, we can clearly see that the text key words are not in order of magnitude with KWC.
+In the above test text, the maximum number of keywords is 148, and the minimum number of KWCs is 10,217.
+Therefore, according to our principle of classification, we speculate that the higher the number of text keywords is, the easier it is to classify the text.
 For instance the BBC data sets.

-In the above experiment, we select all KWC and 0.16% of KWC, the percentage of testing text is increasing gradually from 0%-100%.
-Growth rate is very obvious between 0%-32%, but is fluctuant above 32%.
+In the above experiment, we select all KWCs and 0.16% of KWCs.
+The percentage of testing text is increasing gradually from 0% to 100%.
+The growth rate is very obvious between 0% and 32% but is fluctuant above 32%.
 The same is the result of on Reuters-21578 data set and 20 Newsgroups Data set.
-Comparing the red and blue line, We find that the two lines of the same general trend, and almost merge above 32% .
-When the number of KWC is bigger, we can confirm the category of testing text by less text keywords.
-But this need to spend plenty of time to calculate all KWC .
-So, in order to ensure the overall classification performance of approach.
-We more likely to choose selecting fewer KWC and more testing text keywords.
+By comparing the red and blue line, we find that the two lines of the same general trend, and almost merge above 32% .
+When the number of KWCs is larger, we can confirm the category of the test text by less text keywords.
+However, it takes plenty of time to calculate all KWCs.
+Hence, in order to ensure the overall classification performance of approach, we more likely to choose selecting fewer KWC and more testing text keywords.

-2.6 Automatic updating Discussion of Method
+2.6 Automatic Updating Discussion of Method